 We are a biopharmaceutical company with a pipeline of product candidates that we discovered and expect to develop in collaboration with partners or on our own.
 We plan to commercialize our medicines primarily through partnerships with global pharmaceutical companies.
-In approximately seven years of operations, four product candidates discovered by us have advanced into clinical trials, one of which is currently in Phase 3 and one of which is currently in Phase 2.
-Further, we have seven additional product candidates discovered by us in preclinical studies.
+In approximately seven years of operations, four product candidates discovered by us have advanced into clinical trials, two of which are currently in Phase 2.
+Further, we have six additional product candidates discovered by us in preclinical studies.
 We are focused on the discovery, development and commercialization of small molecule medicines for unmet medical needs across a number of therapeutic areas including respiratory disease, bacterial infections, overactive bladder and gastrointestinal disorders.
-None of our products have been approved for marketing and sale to patients and we have not received any product revenue to date.
+We currently do not have any commercially available products and have not received any product revenue to date.